You're Not Laughing Enough, and That's No Joke

 How About You?

 What if, just for today, you were to throw in at least a few extra laughs?
 Maybe even a couple of really happy long ones, so hale and hearty that it gets someone else to start laughing, too.
-(Tip: Try it around a four- to six-year-old.
+(Tip: Try it around a 4- to 6-year-old.

 What would you feel like if you laughed like a 5-year-old today, and tomorrow, and the next?
 What would we all feel like?
 What would the world be like if laughter became, once again, our natural state?